Deputy Head, Pastoral Care, Safeguarding / Designated Safeguarding Lead (DSL), Mrs Amy Hughes, has overall responsibility for pastoral care.

 Developed in partnership with the National Children’s Bureau (NCB), the Wellbeing Award for Schools is intended to help schools prepare and equip themselves to promote emotional wellbeing and positive mental health across the whole school community.
 Evidence shows us that wellbeing is of central importance to learning and attainment, with high levels of wellbeing associated with improved academic outcomes.
 Conversely, pupils who have mental health problems are more likely to have academic difficulties at school and experience social disadvantage later in adult life.

-St Peter’s staff will be working together, led by Mrs Hughes, to further our work on placing our pupils’ wellbeing at the heart of everything we do.
+St Peter’s staff work together, led by Mrs Hughes, to further our work on placing our pupils’ wellbeing at the heart of everything we do.